It is a legal requirement that you issue a sales invoice when you sell a service or product to a customer.

 You can also purchase invoice forms or books.

 If you only issue a few invoices and run a manual system, it is worth keeping an invoice log.
 It will list Invoice Number, Date, PO Number, Customer Name, Net Amount, VAT and Gross Amount.

 This log will make it much easier to trace an invoice if you want to check any information in the future, rather than looking through the whole invoice file.

-There are companies which will raise sales invoices for you.
+There are companies that will raise sales invoices for you.
 If you use a bookkeeper check it it is part of their service.

 Once a Sales Invoice has been Raised

 Once you have issued a sales invoice, you will need to keep copies of them for your tax purposes.
 By law, you will need to keep copies of these sales invoices for a number of years, and your accountant may require access to them when auditing your business accounts.

 You will find it easier if filed in numeric order with the newest on top: this makes them easy to file and locate later.

 Finally, you need to make sure your customer has received your invoice and that it is accepted for payment.
 Find further information on credit control and for tips on making sure your invoices are paid promptly.